MichielVerloop/Latex-to-SMT-Converter/README.md

 * \newcommand{\T}[1]{\texttt{#1}} % Required for `if-then-else`.
 * \newcommand{\markreplaceable}[1]{#1} % Necessary for marking formulas that aren't subscripted for replacement by big operands.
 Does nothing to alter the pdf output.

 The project runs on Python3.10.
 Versions 3.8 and 3.9 likely also work.
 The required dependencies for the project have to be installed.
-This can be done by running the following command:
-`pip install -r requirements.txt`
+This can be done by running `pip install -r requirements.txt`.

 # List of operands
 Table of all repeatable operands that require brackets: